 A 7.
 Here are some more important terms in geometric morphometrics:

-landmarks - the named points, curves, or surfaces whose
+landmarks - the named points, curves, or surfaces whose locations are tracked

 Procrustes coordinates - numbers for the shape of a sample of sets of landmarks